rafaelsetragni/awesome_notifications/.github/ISSUE_TEMPLATE/---bug-report.md

 3. Scroll down to '....'
 4. See error

-...or you can provide us a simple example app on GitHub with the issue already reproduced.
+...or if you prefer, you can provide us a simple example app on GitHub with the issue already reproduced instead of the steps 2 and 3.

 ## **4 - Expected behavior**
 A clear and concise description of what you expected to happen.